LupienLab/3d-reorganization-prostate-cancer/Results/2020-02-19_sv-disruption-expression/README.md

 ![Breakpoints leads to altered expression in 1/5 of nearby genes with a non-negligible absolute change in expression](Plots/sv-disruption.fold.ecdf.thresholded.png)

 ## Conclusions

+These statistical tests show that this testing framework is prone to false detections, and should be treated cautiously.

 SV breakpoints do not appear to disrupt local TAD boundary formation, often.
 While this and previous work shows examples where these SVs do in fact rearrange TADs, this does not appear to be the norm.